Saturday, October 27, 2018

 But my old truck and those slaughtered cows were not the end of things.
 For that same night someone took off with Herman Stoke’s Massey Ferguson tractor.
 Drove it through Albert Morrison’s shed and set fire to it in a neighbor’s corn field.
 It took units from three departments to keep the blaze from spreadin’.

-Later a Mr. Kline was woke when somebody stole his Buick LeSabere right out of his garage.
+Later a Mr. Kline was awakened when somebody stole his Buick LeSabere right out of his garage.
 He said the racket of that Buick backing right through the closed overhead woke him and the misses.
 When he got to the window he saw it tearing across the yard and disappear in the darkness.
 That old Buick was pretty beat up when they found it stuck in a bean field a few farms over.

 But that night had not yet ended when a couple of teenagers parked on an out-of–the-way dirt road in Handlin County got their romancin’ interrupted by a great big green John Deere Combine that come a roarin’ across the field their way.
 Bouncin through standing corn without its lights, twelve rows just plugged with stalks stacked most of the way up to the cab, the diesel a screamin’ as the machine came at them in road gear.
 I don’t s’spect anyone’ll be courtin’ on that stretch of gravel anytime soon.